In this article, we'll see how to make fully accessible icon buttons using SVG and CSS, without bloating the html with the inline

 Interactive Keyboard controlled Accessible Customizable

-mask- properties are well supported by all the modern browser, but if for some weird reason you need to support obsolete browsers that doesn't support these properties, you can progressive enhance the code in order to provide a minimal UI experience.
+mask- properties are well supported by all the modern browser, but if for some weird reason you need to support obsolete browsers that don't support these properties, you can progressive enhance the code in order to provide a minimal UI experience.

 Be aware that when talking about "minimal UI experience" we mean that things may not look the same, but they just work as expected without breaking the user experience.
 It doesn't mean "add a ton of code for old browsers just to replicate the visual appearance of the element" because that code will be downloaded even by modern browsers, but never used.